ibobriakov/ipython-virtual-machine/README.md

 [2013-07-27T01:45:27+00:00] INFO: runit_service[ipython] enabled [2013-07-27T01:45:27+00:00] INFO: Chef Run complete in 1553.918395 seconds [2013-07-27T01:45:27+00:00] DEBUG: Cleaning the checksum cache [2013-07-27T01:45:27+00:00] INFO: Running report handlers [2013-07-27T01:45:27+00:00] INFO: Report handlers complete [2013-07-27T01:45:27+00:00] DEBUG: Exiting

 At this point, an IPython Notebook server is running on your virtual machine, and you can access it from the web browser that you normally use on your host machine.
-Navigate to http://localhost:8888 and read the instructions in the "Chapter 0 - Preface" notebook to get started!
+Navigate to http://localhost:8888 and you will see the list of available IPython notebooks (those notebooks are stored in /ipynb folder on your own machine)
 There is nothing else to do with the virtual machine aside from a shutting it down when you'd like to stop working and recover the memory on your guest machine.
 (See the "Vagrant Cheat Sheet" below.)
 The virtual machine does not provide you with a desktop or graphical user interface.
 It runs an IPython Notebook server that you can connect to with your guest machine.
 The fundamental value proposition is that the virtual machine makes it possible to isolate and automate all of the configuration management for all example code in Mining the Social Web so that you don't have to do any of it yourself.
 Although not absolutely necessary, it still would be a worthwhile endeavor to learn how to vagrant ssh into the virtual machine and get more comfortable working with developer tools in a terminal environment.
 Take it one step at a time.

 Vagrant Cheat Sheet